squid-cache/squid-cache.github.io/Features/SmpScale.rst

 Check the permisssions on '''/var/run/squid''' where Squid registers its PID files and IPC channel sockets.
 That area requires ownership by the Squid user.

+=== write failure (40) Message too long ===

+Squid workers exchange Unix Domain Sockets (UDS) messages (not to be confused with UDP messages or System V IPC messages).
+These messages should be smaller than 16KB in size, but even that creates problems in some environments because of very low default UDS message size and buffer size limits.

+Usually, the limits can be adjusted using sysctl but exact control names are not documented and vary from one OS to another.
+Here is one known variant with recommended ''minimum'' settings (please add more if you know them!):

+{{{
+net.local.dgram.recvspace: 262144
+net.local.dgram.maxdgram: 16384
+}}}

 ----
 CategoryFeature CategoryWish